CLOSE

 Blessed Michael J. McGivney was the first of seven surviving children born to Patrick McGivney and Mary Lynch.
 His parents had both emigrated from Ireland to the United States in 1849, refugees of the Great Famine.
 Each had made their way to Waterbury, Connecticut, most likely in search of employment, where they met and married in 1850.
 Waterbury at that time was a thriving industrial center, claiming the title of Brass Capital of the World.
 Here Patrick found employment as an iron molder, earning enough to provide for the needs of his growing family.
 They joined a small number of Catholics who had just constructed the city’s first Catholic church, St. Peter (now the Basilica of the Immaculate Conception), followed by a school.
 In time, Waterbury’s Catholic community grew and diversified as immigrants from across Europe and French Canada arrived to work in its factories.
 Their presence dramatically altered the makeup of this once rural and solidly Yankee population of the Naugatuck Valley.
 Such change did not come without problems and the McGivney family experienced firsthand the anti-immigrant and anti-Catholic prejudice that was so prevalent in the state at that time.

 The McGivney family were active members of Immaculate Conception Church and sent their children to the parish school.
 The eldest son, Michael, was so proficient at his studies that he graduated at age 13, three years early.
 Despite having discerned a vocation to the priesthood, he put his desires aside to help support the family financially and worked in a factory that produced spoons for the next three years.
 Resolute in his intention to become a priest, he received permission from his parents in 1868 to enter the seminary.
 At that time, the preparation for ordination to the priesthood was comprised of three educational components that took nearly eight years to complete: classical languages (Latin and Greek); philosophy; and theology.
-He received his classical languages and philosophy at the Seminary of St.-Hyacinthe near Montreal, Canada, and Our Lady of Angels Seminary in Niagara Falls, New York.
-He had selected Montreal’s Ste.-Marie College run by the Jesuit Fathers for theology, with the intention of entering this order of religious men renowned for their educational ministry.
+He received his classical languages and philosophy at the Seminary of Saint-Hyacinthe near Montreal, Canada, and Our Lady of Angels Seminary in Niagara Falls, New York.
+He had selected Montreal’s Sainte-Marie College run by the Jesuit Fathers for theology, with the intention of entering this order of religious men renowned for their educational ministry.
 His life took an unexpected turn at the end of his first year of studies, however, when he received word that his father had died in June of 1873.
 Michael left Montreal immediately to be with his grieving family never to return.
 Although the financial needs of his mother and younger siblings could be met by the contributions of the older McGivney children, there was no extra money to pay the cost of tuition at Ste.-Marie College.
 The completion of Michael’s seminary education remained in doubt until the bishop of Hartford, Francis McFarland, learned of his plight.
 Not wanting to lose such a promising young candidate to the priesthood, Bp.
 McFarland extended the offer to adopt him as a student for the diocese and pay the cost of his schooling.
 The two conditions were that he was complete his training at St. Mary’s Seminary in Baltimore, Maryland, and return to the Diocese of Hartford to engage in pastoral ministry.

 Entry for Fr.
 McGivney in the seminary’s student register.

-In the fall of 1873, the twenty-one year old Michael J. McGivney arrived in Baltimore to enroll at St. Mary’s Seminary, the country’s first Roman Catholic seminary, which had opened in 1791 by the French Sulpician Fathers (org.
+In the fall of 1873, the twenty-one year old Michael J. McGivney arrived in Baltimore to enroll at St. Mary’s Seminary, the country’s first Roman Catholic seminary, which had been opened in 1791 by the French Sulpician Fathers (org.
 1641), a community of diocesan priests dedicated to the education and formation of priests.
 As an early and important center of U.S. Catholicism, Baltimore was home to a thriving Catholic community that had built and supported numerous churches, institutions, and lay organizations, including the Catholic knighthoods, which at that time operated as parish organizations dedicated to caring for the spiritual, social, and physical needs of its members and community.
 Just as importantly, Baltimore was a city where members of the Catholic community had made significant contributions to its founding and development, played a visible role in its political and civic leadership, and had a history of ecumenical relations with other religious denominations.
 It was a very different environment from that of Waterbury.
 His experience in Baltimore undoubtedly influenced how he saw the place and role of Catholics in the larger community back home.

 St. Mary’s Seminary & University in the 1870s